urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 - `grow`: This handles conversion methods _from_ our mark.
 Like `grab`, it contains a core with arm names corresponding to other marks.
 Here we've also only added an arm for a `%noun` mark.
-In this case, `action` data will come in as the sample of our `door`, and the `noun` arm simply returns its, since it's already a noun (as everything is in Hoon).
+In this case, `action` data will come in as the sample of our `door`, and the `noun` arm simply returns it, since it's already a noun (as everything is in Hoon).
-- `grad`: This is the revision control arm, and as you can see we've simply delegated such functions to the `%noun` mark.
+- `grad`: This is the revision control arm, and as you can see we've simply delegated it to the `%noun` mark.

 This mark file could be saved as `/mar/todo/action.hoon`, and then the `on-poke` arm in the previous example could test for it instead of `%noun` like so: